divyjain05/Gen_AI_capstone2/README.md

 - Safety disclaimers are included in every report
 - RAG is used to ground the LLM and reduce hallucinations
 - Deterministic ML logic is combined with LLM reasoning

 ---

+## Code Quality

+- Code formatted using **Black** for consistency and readability.
+- Version controlled using Git and hosted on GitHub.

+---